abo-abo/lispy/README.md

 result changes for whatever reason, it will be replaced after each subsequent <kbd>e</kbd>.

-Python and Julia currently have a slightly better notebook support, pressing <kbd>e</kbd> on the parent outline will evaluate all the children outlines sequentially.
+Python, Clojure, and Julia currently have a slightly better notebook support, pressing <kbd>e</kbd> on the parent outline will evaluate all the children outlines sequentially.
 This allows to arrange scripts hierarchically, with relatively few top-level outlines and relatively many total outlines.
 Each outline's output can be examined by adding a `:` to the title of the outline.